 Our lives have become little more than a series of patterns, each of which has become the mazes we walk through in our day-to-day lives.
 But, what if we could rise above that maze and do something different?
-What if life was more than just wake up, go to work, eat at the same restaurants, go to the same shopping centers, watch the same shows…?
+What if life was more than just waking up, going to work, eating at the same restaurants, going to the same shopping centers, and watching the same shows…?

 What if we had it within ourselves to rediscover our sense of wonder?

 According to Nick Skillicorn, CEO, Founder, and Innovation Coach at Improvides, creativity is producing a new idea that has value to someone.
 He suggests that the reason we may think that we are not creative is due to the fact that, throughout school, children are taught the importance of giving the correct answer to questions; this is what they are graded on which will determine whether they pass or fail.
 This further teaches the brain to associate safety with doing things correctly or properly, and danger with going outside of the “norms”.
 New ideas are also rough and unfinished when initially generated, which makes them much more susceptible to criticism.
 Fear of this criticism makes the discussion of new ideas an unpleasant experience for many people.